 As we compare SEO and PPC marketing, PPC has a clear advantage when it comes to targeting.
 You can choose the time of day when your ads are going to be displayed, the geographical location of your audience, and to retarget people who already visited your page.

 Business owners who are new to the industry will want some instant traction by getting their name out as fast as possible.
 Increased brand awareness at a faster rate is a privilege when you’re doing PPC marketing.
 In a short span of time, you can get as many eyeballs as you like to your brand.
+I wrote more on Brand Magnetism as well for more advise.

 Now don’t get me wrong.
 SEO is still the sustainable path to generating brand awareness.
 In fact, it’ll help you build trust and credibility in the long run even without you having to spend money on it.
 However, those benefits will be hard-earned especially if you’re dealing with a lot of competitors in your niche.